sahilrajput03/cssDesignTrail/README.md

 #### Way 2

-- The benefit of using inherit way is that all lower elements of a element that you define with `box-sizing: content-box;` explicitly to be able to use that, then all the children elements in that would use that too, as with universal selector we are saying to all elements to just inherit from its parent in the hierarchy.
+- The benefit of using below code way `i.e., inherit way` is that all lower elements of a element that you define with `box-sizing: content-box;` explicitly to be able to use that, then all the children elements in that would use that too, as with universal selector we are saying to all elements to just inherit from its parent in the hierarchy.
 Hacky, isn't it..?
-If you feel its
-  Hacky, simply use the **Way 1** though.
+If you feel its Hacky, simply use the **Way 1** though.

 ```css
 *,